Poincar\'e type inequality for hypersurfaces and rigidity results: Poincar e type inequality

 \begin{remark} In particular, for $r=0,$ we have

-and for $r=1,$ we obtain,
+and for $r=1,$ we obtain

-where $H$ is the mean curvature and ${\rm Scal}$ is the (non normalized) scalar curvature of $M$. \end{remark} \begin{remark} Isoperimetric inequalities in the spirit of \eqref{isoH} were obtained by the first and the third authors in \cite{AN18} for immersions in warped product manifolds.
+where $H$ is the mean curvature and ${\rm Scal}$ is the (non-normalized) scalar curvature of $M$. \end{remark} \begin{remark} Isoperimetric inequalities in the spirit of \eqref{isoH} were obtained by the first and the third authors in \cite{AN18} for immersions in warped product manifolds.
 We can also compare the previous results with Theorem 2 in \cite{KM:2015}, which states that

 for every closed hypersurface $M$ of $\R^{n+1}$ satisfying $H_r>0$ and for every $p>0$ and $0\leq k<r$ (compare also with the results of \cite{GR:2020}).
 Moreover, they prove that equality holds only for round spheres.
 On its turn, by the proof of our Poincar\'e type inquality \eqref{Poincare-ineq-Sr}, we obtain